 💭 Why you'll love this recipe

 - Six ingredients and fifteen minutes: Everyone loves a good dip, and nothing better than a quick and convenient one at that.
-This recipe is ready in no time!

 - Avocado is super nutritious: Avocados are loaded with healthy fats, fiber and various important nutrients, and it's super delicious too!

 This recipe uses only six fresh ingredients: avocado, half a red onion, fresh jalapeños, fresh lime juice, cilantro and kosher salt.

 - Should you use tomatoes in guacamole?
 I love adding fresh tomatoes, but only in the summer.
 But otherwise, they water the recipe down.

 - What about garlic or garlic powder?
 This is not a traditional component of guacamole, but you could add them in if you love garlic.

 - What kind of onions should I use?
 I love using red onions because they bring a nice bite.
 But white onion or yellow onion works too.

 - What kind of avocados should I use?
 Hass avocados are easy to find, and have the optimal fat content to make the best guacamole!